Why should I get screened for colorectal cancer?

 Do your part and protect your health.
 Get screened routinely and help us make this disease "preventable, treatable, and beatable".

-- Colorectal cancer is the third most common type of cancer and third most common cause of death from cancer in California.
+- Colorectal cancer is the third most common type of cancer and second most common cause of death from cancer in California.

 - In most cases colorectal cancer develops slowly from a adenomatous polyp (a non-cancerous growth in the colon or rectum), a process which can take up to 10 years.